Pellym/Pellym/README.md

 ### Greetings⁉️

-I am Pelly Mobeng a front end developer from South Africa in the Gauteng province in Vereeniging○Bedworthpark 🧚‍♀️💌💣🎓🥇🥇
+I am Pelly Mobeng a Developer from South Africa in the Gauteng province in Johannesburg 🧚‍♀️💌💣🎓🥇🥇
 ![R](https://github.com/Pellym/Pellym/assets/122816986/b1ad946f-e213-4255-a70f-1c1157613637)